Supporting Gestalt Language Processors in the School Setting

 Tips for Teachers and Support Staff in the Classroom

-- Work with the child’s speech-language pathologist in order to understand how to individualize and what your gestalt language processor needs in the classroom.
+- Collaborate with the SLP.
+Partner with the child’s speech-language pathologist to understand how to individualize supports.

-- Consider getting staff together to make a plan to learn more about GLP and the Natural Language Acquisition (NLA) framework through a book study using the Natural Language Acquisition by Marge Blanc (northernspeech.com), or taking the Meaning Speech course for professionals (meaningfulspeech.com).
-There are group discounts available for 3+ people.
+- Keep Learning.
+Consider a team book study with Natural Language Acquisition by Marge Blanc (northernspeech.com) or explore the Meaningful Speech course for professionals (meaningfulspeech.com).
+Group discounts are available for 3+ participants.

 Want to learn more in-depth information about how to support gestalt language processors?